MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/enhancedorderrecall.md

 - **Return** – Executes a return for one or more invoices related to the selected customer order.

-- **Cancel** – Issue a full cancelation of the selected sales order.
+- **Cancel** – Issue a full cancellation of the selected sales order.

-- **Fulfill** – Transfers the user to the order fulfillment page which will be pre-filtered for the selected order.
+- **Fulfill** – Transfers the user to the order fulfillment page, which will be pre-filtered for the selected order.
 Only order lines that are open for fulfillment by the user's store for the selected order will be displayed.

-- **Edit** – Allows user to make changes to the selected customer order.
+- **Edit** – Allows users to make changes to the selected customer order.

-- **Pick up** – Launches the pickup flow which allows the user to choose the products to be picked up and creates the pickup sales transaction.
+- **Pick up** – Launches the pickup flow, which allows the user to choose the products to be picked up and creates the pickup sales transaction.